wp-plugins/gravity-forms-pdf-extended/README.txt

 * Housekeeping - Center aligned Survey Likery field results
 * Housekeeping - Partially refactored the pdf-entry-detail.php code
 * Housekeeping - All default and example templates have been tidied.
 This won't affect custom templates.
+* Housekeeping - Set the gform_notification order number to 100 which will prevent other functions (example snippets from Gravity Forms, for instance) from overridding the attached PDF.
+* Housekeeping - Fix spelling mistake on initialising fonts
+* Housekeeping - Remove wpautop() function from Gravity Form HTML output, which was applied before rendering and was messing up the HTML markup.
+* Housekeeping - Remove empty list rows from the $form_data['list'] array in single and multi-column lists.
+* Housekeeping - Apply same CSS styles (padding, border and line height) to HTML fields as done to form values in default templates
+* Housekeeping - Replaced arbitrary wrapper IDs in the default templates with the actual field ID

 * Bug - Fixed issue with PDF not attaching to notification using Paypal's delayed notification feature
 * Bug - Fixed strict standard warning about calling GFPDF_Settings::settings_page();